University of Pedagogical Sciences: History

 Due to the economic difficulties, faculties were created in Pedagogical Institutes in the rest of the country and the students were transferred to each of their provinces of origin.

-The Institute now leads the Technical Education in the country, being responsible for the work of scientific and methodological advice.
-Today the institution carries out an intense academic work that extends in and out of our geographical borders, forming and training hundreds of professionals of the teaching in Professional Pedagogy.
+The Institute provides Technical Education and carried out scientific and methodological advisory work.
+It also offers academic and professional training in professional pedagogy to teachers and other education professionals, including participants from outside the country.

 Organization

 Students at the University of Pedagogical Sciences in 2016.

 At present, the faculties are arranged as follows: